 An Indian punk band, writhing with all the venom of their western forebears.
 The B-side is, to all intents and purposes, the same song, but even faster.
 They appear mainly to be shouting about gay rights, or the lack thereof, in their home country, although a lot of the lyrics are indecipherable, if only to keep them out of trouble.

 Crust – The Madness of Mountains, Parts One and Two (1980)

-Formed by students in Aberystwyth, Crust became the embodiment of the hard-working, hard-touring heavy rock band, playing respected but seldom trendy venues like Liverpool’s Moonstone.
+Formed by students in Aberystwyth, Crust became the embodiment of the hard-working, hard-touring heavy rock band, playing admired but seldom trendy venues like Liverpool’s Moonstone.
 On this evidence, their music was something else, the single fading in to a series of slow, earths-core guitar riffs that don’t develop as much as just, well, exist.
 The lyrics are an occasional but indistinguishable wail, and after four minutes or so the whole lot fades out, only to resume on side two.
 One suspects Crust were an “albums” band, so it was a shame that nobody asked them to make any.
-Legend has it that the band split up on the day their van died, out of respect for their most respected member.
+Legend has it that the band split up on the day their van died, out of respect to their most valued member.

 The Spenglers – Get A Grope On Yourself (Exi-Disque, 1977)

 Three art students from Toulouse shrilling over an oddly familiar churning riff.
 Some people thought that this miniscule French-only release was the work of a University-educated British band having a laugh with the accusations of sexism that were regularly levelled at them.
 Even more people thought it was somebody having a laugh at the band, which was far more likely.
 And very easy.